Alex-Costea/Wiles/docs/specifications.md

 ### Mutable types
 - Type: `mut[type]`, always subtype of `type`
-- Make an immutable collection into a mutable type with `mut` prefix operator
+- Make an immutable collection into a mutable collection with `mut` prefix operator

 ### Generics